GEO-001/Hands-on-Projects/Project files/agbd.md

 - ESA Global Land Cover Data: Used to classify land cover types and refine biomass estimates.

 ##### Data Integration and Analysis
+- Feature Extraction
-- Feature Extraction: From GEDI LiDAR and Sentinel data, relevant features were extracted and analyzed to capture the relationships between vegetation structure and biomass.
+  From GEDI LiDAR and Sentinel data, relevant features were extracted and analyzed to capture the relationships between vegetation structure and biomass.
+- Biomass Modeling
-- Biomass Modeling: Applied statistical and machine learning models to integrate GEDI LiDAR data with radar and optical imagery for accurate biomass estimation.
+  Applied statistical and machine learning models to integrate GEDI LiDAR data with radar and optical imagery for accurate biomass estimation.
+- Validation
-- Validation: The biomass estimates were validated using ground truth data where available, and comparisons were made to ensure model accuracy.
+  The biomass estimates were validated using ground truth data where available, and comparisons were made to ensure model accuracy.

 ### Results and Visualization
 The results included AGB estimates across the study area, visualized using thematic maps.
 These maps illustrated biomass distribution and provided insights into vegetation patterns.